ttwag/EEC173A/Lecture/Ch2 - Network Layer.md

     * determine good routes to other networks based on reachability information and policy.
     * **eBGP:** obtain subnet reachability information from neighboring ASs.
     * **iBGP:** propagate reachability information to all AS-internal routers.

+EX: When there is a new subnet x connected to AS3, AS3's gateway router will broadcast this to other AS via eBGP.
+The other AS's gateway router will then broadcast to their intra-AS routers through iBGP.
 ### ICMP
 * Used by hosts and routers to communicate network-level information.
 * Network layer above IP.